School Library

 The rooms combined, have a good level of soundproofing.

-Pupils at KS3 receive a one hour Music lesson per week and are taught in mixed ability form groups.
+Pupils at KS3 receive a one-hour Music lesson per week and are taught in mixed ability form groups.
 Pupils follow a different unit of work in each half term covering a variety of practical, composing and listening tasks.

 In Year 10 and 11, pupils receive two hours of Music per week if they choose music as a guided choice.
 The school follows the Eduqas exam syllabus.